darkotosic/NAKSIR.AI-GO-PREMIUM-Daily-Predictions/README.md

-# Naksir GO Premium — Backend Only
+# Naksir GO Premium — Backend + Frontend

 This repo is a backend‑only implementation designed for deployment on Render at `https://naksir-go-premium-api.onrender.com` (or similar).
 It exposes a